k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Maintenance/K2view_Maintenance_and_Support.md

 - **Critical Error** is a flaw adhering one or more of the following conditions:
   - It results in a total failure of the K2view Software or Customer Systems.

-It creates a situation that does not enable at least one substantial feature of the K2view Software.
+  - It creates a situation that does not allow enabling at least one substantial feature of the K2view Software.

 - **High Error** is, other than any Critical Error, a flaw adhering one of more of the following conditions: